Will-Go/firebase-cloud-functions/README.md

 # firebase-cloud-functions
-this is repo for functions testing
+this repo is for firebase cloud functions testing